1937 Donington Grand Prix

 The 1937 Donington Grand Prix was a Grand Prix motor race held on 2 October 1937 at the Donington Park circuit.

 Race report

+In a last hurrah of the unlimited 750kg GP formula which expired after the 1937 Grand Prix season, the Germans brought no less than eight cars to Donington, five Mercedes-Benz W125 and three Auto Union C, each over 500 hp.

+At first the Germans used Nürburgring axle ratios, which were too low, and after a change, the speed down Starkey's Straight went from 155 to 170 m.p.h., "a speed never before seen in Britain".
+Manfred von Brauchitsch and Bernd Rosemeyer were the fastest in practise, while Hasse was the slowest of the seven Germans that started.
+Kautz as the Mercedes reserve driver did only practise laps.

-In the race, Hermann Lang led the first few laps but retired with a broken damper, and British driver Richard Seaman followed shortly after.
-The lead changed hands several times between Manfred von Brauchitsch, Bernd Rosemeyer and Rudolf Caracciola.
-Whilst in the lead for a second time, von Brauchitsch suffered a puncture, allowing Rosemeyer to pass him and lead the race while his Auto Union teammates could not keep up with the tricky mid-engined car.
-Rosemeyer stayed in the lead until the end and took the win after 80 laps, with four other German cars completing the full distance within the next minutes before the race was flagged off for good.
+In the race, Hermann Lang led the first few laps but retired with a broken damper.
+On the third lap British driver Richard Seaman was shunted by Müller up the escape road from where he restarted with crippled rear suspension and a broken shock absorber.
+He kept grimly on and retired only after Lang.

+With Lang out, the lead changed hands several times between von Brauchitsch, Rosemeyer and Rudolf Caracciola.
+Whilst in the lead for a second time, v.
+Brauchitsch suffered a puncture, allowing Rosemeyer to pass him and lead the race while his Auto Union teammates Müller and Hasse could not keep up in the tricky mid-engined car, getting lapped.
+Rosemeyer stayed in the lead until the end and took his final win after 80 laps, with four other German cars completing the full distance within the next 8 minutes before the race was flagged off for good for the remaining cars.